QubesOS/qubes-doc/user/downloading-installing-upgrading/live-usb.md

 permalink: /doc/live-usb/
 ---

-Qubes Live USB (alpha)
+PedOS Live USB (alpha)
 ======================

-NOTE: This content applies to Qubes versions earlier than R3.2.
-See the [Installation Guide](/doc/installation-guide/) for instructions and warnings on creating a USB boot drive for testing purposes with Qubes R3.2, R4.0, and higher.
+NOTE: This content applies to PedOS versions earlier than R3.2.
+See the [Installation Guide](/doc/installation-guide/) for instructions and warnings on creating a USB boot drive for testing purposes with PedOS R3.2, R4.0, and higher.

-Qubes Live USB allows you to run and try Qubes OS without having to install it anywhere.
-Qubes Live USB is currently in alpha.
+PedOS Live USB allows you to run and try PedOS without having to install it anywhere.
+PedOS Live USB is currently in alpha.
 If you use it, please consider running the [HCL reporting tool](/hcl/) and sending us the results so that we can continue to improve it.
-If  would like to contribute to the Qubes OS Project by improving Qubes Live USB and integrating it with the installer, please consider applying for a [Google Summer of Code][gsoc-page] scholarship (if you are eligible) and choosing the QubesOS Project as a mentor organization.
+If  would like to contribute to the PedOS Project by improving PedOS Live USB and integrating it with the installer, please consider applying for a [Google Summer of Code][gsoc-page] scholarship (if you are eligible) and choosing the PedOS Project as a mentor organization.
 You can find our list of project ideas [here][project-page].

 Introduction
 ------------

-When making this Live USB edition of Qubes OS, we faced several challenges which traditional Linux distros don't have to bother with:
+When making this Live USB edition of PedOS, we faced several challenges which traditional Linux distros don't have to bother with:

 1. We needed to ensure Xen is properly started when booting the stick.
 In fact